Going home after caesarean birth

 Your caesarean wound will usually be along or just below your bikini line.
 Very rarely it might be straight up and down your tummy.
 It will usually have dissolvable stitches or staples.

 Once the dressing has been removed, you can gently wash your wound with water and dry around it with a towel.
 It’s best to leave it uncovered to ‘air dry’.
-Be especially careful if your wound is under a tummy fold because this will make it harder to keep dry.
+It can be harder to keep your wound dry if it’s under a tummy fold, so you might need to place a soft clean pad under the fold to keep your wound as dry as possible.

-Some bruising around the wound is normal.
-Numbness or itching around the wound is normal too.
+Some bruising around the wound is common.
+Numbness or itching around the wound is common too.
 This can last a long time in some women.

 Wear loose cotton clothing that doesn’t press on your wound.